Service to Sport Awards

 This award recognises the outstanding contribution of an individual or group who have taken a leading role motivating and inspiring women through sport and physical activity over the last 12 months.
 The award is all about celebrating those individuals or groups who help women get active no matter how good they are, how fit they are or how they look.

-This award recognises a community project that has delivered high quality sport or physical activity and demonstrated significant commitment to increasing participation during over the past 12 months.
+This award recognises a voluntarily run community project that has delivered high quality sport or physical activity and demonstrated significant commitment to increasing participation during the past 12 months.

 David Wray Service to Sport Award

-This award recognises outstanding commitment to sport over the last 12 months.
+This award recognises outstanding commitment to volunteering in sport, in any capacity over the last 12 months.